emscook/git-follow-tree/README.md

 # FollowerFinder

-A github follower finding sharing service created with [Spring Boot](https://spring.io/projects/spring-boot)
+A github follower finding sharing service created with [Spring Boot](https://spring.io/projects/spring-boot) The main logic can be found in the file git-follow-tree/src/main/java/com/follower/application/controller/UserController.java

 ## Setup/Execution
 Make sure you have java jdk installed.
 This project uses Maven to handle dependencies.